 With access to Assembly Arts’ purpose-built studios as well as opportunities to work on location, this summer school offers both structured learning and valuable time for reflection.
 A programme of informal evening gatherings provides an opportunity for stimulating conversation, exchange of ideas and lasting creative connections between students and tutors.

 All lunches, along with teas, coffees and cakes from local artisan suppliers, are included throughout the week.
-The course begins with a special welcome meal at The Borough on the first evening — a chance to meet fellow participants and start our dynamic creative week together.
+The course begins with a special welcome meal on the first evening — a chance to meet fellow participants and start our dynamic creative week together.

 Day One